 There was another letter from Yale students, faculty and alumni that gave the nominee high praise, showing that diversity of thought is still possible in some institutions.

 The evidence shows that President Trump has nominated one of America’s most experienced and knowledgeable individuals in the field of law.
 Brett Kavanaugh has championed bipartisanship and most of all aims to uphold the values of the Constitution.
 Perhaps the signatories of the letter objecting to his appointment should reevaluate their values, as they seem ill-equipped to contribute to a useful discussion without objectively examining Kavanaugh’s history.

 What are the thoughts of our readers?
-Do you support the new Court Justice?We value your comments!
-Please weigh in on our comment section below.
+Do you support the new Court Justice?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com